tsunrise/aimw/README.md

 # (WIP) AIMW: AI Middleware

-A runtime-independent Rust Library for your favorite AI Services like OpenAI.
+A runtime-independent Rust Library for your favorite AI services like OpenAI.

 ## There is already a Rust Library for OpenAI, why another one?